Heston Hall 309

 Placement Process for Incoming Students

 Incoming degree-seeking students will be placed into their initial English, math and reading courses based on their ACT scores or SAT I sub-scores.
-If you have not completed the ACT or SAT within the past 5 years or if you wish to challenge your course placement, you will be tested using the computer-adaptive placement test (COMPASS).
+If you have not completed the ACT or SAT within the past 5 years or if you wish to challenge your course placement, you will be tested using a computer-adaptive placement test (COMPASS or ACCUPLACER).
 If you wish to enroll directly into MATH 123 Calculus, you will be required to complete the COMPASS exam.

 The ACT Test is a common college entrance exam that is offered at various times throughout the year nationwide.
 The ACT is composed of tests in English, Mathematics, Reading, and Science.
 Students are placed into their initial English, Math, and Reading courses based on their ACT scores (see below).